marcosomma/orka/README.md

 ## 🛠️ Installation

-Ensure you have Python and Redis installed on your system.
+- Ensure you have Python and Redis installed on your system.
+- Ensure redis is up and running

 1. **Clone the Repository**:
    ```bash